Understanding Pick Commands

 No Need to Select Terrain

-You never need to select the Landshape terrain itself.
+For Pick commands, you never need to select the Landshape terrain itself.
 Landshape will automatically identify the corresponding plot, and apply the command effect.

 Pick Command Examples